bockp/Edge-Detection-project/edge2.md

 Two of these functions, *gaussianKernel()* and *convolve()* were coded by us because we needed them for the edge detection functions, but should be replaced by the functions coded by the “Filters” group in the final TIJ application, so they were not optimized here.

+While describing which utility functions are used by our different edge detection Operators, we will cite only the one's used directly by the Operator, leaving the other utility functions used by the cited utility functions out.

 ### Principal functions